Unboxed-Software/solana-course/content/transfer-fee.md

 # Lab

-To show off the functionality of the transfer fee extension, we are going to create a transfer fee configured mint.
-Then we'll transfer, collect fees and show the results.
+In this lab, we are going to create a transfer fee configured mint.
+We'll use a fee vault to hold the transfer fees, and we'll collect the fees using both the batch and the harvesting methods.

 ### 1. Getting started
 To get started, clone [this repository's](https://github.com/Unboxed-Software/solana-lab-transfer-fee.git) `starter` branch.